Laura Wright

-Laura Wright (born September 11, 1970) is an American actress.
+Laura Wright (née Sisk, born September 11, 1970) is an American actress.
 She is best known for playing the roles of Allison "Ally" Rescott on Loving (1991 to 1995) and The City (1995 to 1997), Cassie Layne Winslow on Guiding Light (1997 to 2005) and Carly Corinthos (Spencer) on General Hospital (2005 to present).
 She won a Daytime Emmy Award for Outstanding Lead Actress in a Drama Series for her role on General Hospital in 2011.
-She has since received 6 more nominations in the same category.
+She has since received six more nominations in the same category.

 Early life

 Wright was born in Washington, D.C. and raised in Clinton, Maryland.
 She appeared in several high school plays such as Gypsy, Our Town, and You Can't Take It with You.
 She also directed a school production of Father Says No. She appeared in a few local commercials and numerous fashion shows.
 After high school, Wright attended one semester of college before leaving and taking a full time job at a gas station owned by her father in Clinton.